colinrcummings/react-select-event-issue-7/README.md

 # clearFirst not working

-Minimal reproduction attempt for [issue 7](https://github.com/romgain/react-select-event/issues/7) in the `romgain/react-select-event` repo, which was reported with version 2.1.1 (released Aug 23, 2019).
+Minimal reproduction for [issue 7](https://github.com/romgain/react-select-event/issues/7) in the `romgain/react-select-event` repo, which was reported with version 2.1.1 (released Aug 23, 2019) and version 2.1.2 (released Aug 24, 2019).
+Fixed in version 3.0.0 (released Aug 24, 2019).

 ## Setup